This page contains Caribou facts and information, and is part of our Arctic series.

 - Caribou herds can migrate as far as 5000 km in search of food.

 - Herds can contain as many as 250,000 individuals.

 - Caribou have unique physical adaptations for living in the harsh Arctic environment, such as the Nasoturbinal bone that allows cold air to be warmed before entering the lungs.

-- Caribou are herbivores (plant eaters) and ruminants (they chew cud).
+- Caribou are herbivores (plant eaters).